Rob Zabrecky: Life and career

-In 2024, The Zabrecky Hour was filmed for as an upcoming concert film at Dynasty Typewriter in Los Angeles.

 Musician

 As the frontman for Possum Dixon, Zabrecky became a notable figure in the emerging Silver Lake independent music community of the early 1990s.
 During those years, he wrote, recorded and performed with several musicians and producers, including Beck, Earle Mankey, Tom Rothrock, Pleasant Gehman, Carla Bozulich, Tim O'Heir and others.
 Possum Dixon had a minor hit in 1993 with their first single, "Watch the Girl Destroy Me", from their debut album Possum Dixon, produced by Mankey.
 A second album, Star Maps, followed in 1996.
 In 1998, they released New Sheets, which would be the last album by the band.
 The LP, produced by the Cars' Ric Ocasek, featured material co-written with Fred Schneider, Jane Wiedlin, Dave Stewart and others.

 Shortly after the breakup of Possum Dixon, Zabrecky spent time singing for the Los Angeles art rock band Human Hands and played bass in a Gun Club tribute band alongside original members Ward Dotson and Terry Graham.

 In early 2010, he appeared on-stage with Maria McKee at a fundraiser in Hollywood.
 The pair sang a duet of Lou Reed's "Satellite of Love".
-The pair performed the song again as part of a Night of Zabrecky performance at the Steve Allen Theater in 2012.
+They performed the song again as part of a Night of Zabrecky performance at the Steve Allen Theater in 2012.

+In 2025, Zabrecky released the single "Our Magic", a tribute to some of his favorite magicians, mentalists and spirit conjurers.
+The song was released by In the Red Records on glow-in-the-dark 7-inch vinyl and streaming platforms, and was accompanied by a music video.